locus-ioe/sf23-content/content/days/Day9/Deployment.md

 # Deployment

-Untill now we have created django application and run it on our own machine.
+Until now we have created django application and run it on our own machine.
 We can see our web app running on our browser on `localhost:8000`.
 Now its time to dimystify what this localhost:8000 thing is.
 To understand this we first need to understand three concepts IP addresses, ports and DNS(Domain Name System).
 Lets go through them one by one

 ### IP Address